jecki/DHParser/documentation_src/manuals/05_testing.rst

     3:1: Error (1010): 'EOF' expected by parser 'document', but »#### BADLY...« found instead!
     3:4: Error (1040): Parser "document" stopped before end, at: »# BADLY NE...« Terminating parser.

+You might expect that a test-report of the parser would show the concrete-syntax-tree (CST) rather than the AST.
+However, the CST can be quite verbose dependning on how far it is curbed or not curbed in the grammar definition, already (see :ref:`simplifying_syntax_trees`) and is usually less informative than the AST.
+Typically, you'll want to see it only in very particular cases and only when debugging the AST-generation.
+For this purpose, DHParser's testing-framework allows to quickly turn the additional output of the CST in the test-report on and off by simply placing an asterix ``*`` after the test name of any match test or removing it after the debugging has been done.
+If for example, your test's name is "M1" you'd simply write ``M!*:
+...``` in the test-ini-file.

 In case a test fails, the error-messages will appear in the report-file.
 DHParser will still attempt to produce an abstract-syntax-tree (AST) and, potentially, the results of further processing stages.
 But these